grant-humphries/dev-near-light-rail/README.md

 The first two items are fairly easy to install on all major platforms (a google search including the name of your operating system should get you what you need).
 Bash is installed by default on Linux and Mac, and I recommend using [MinGW](http://www.mingw.org/) to get this functionality on Windows.

 #### python package management
-Python package dependencies are retrieved via `buildout`, however some of the GIS packages rely on C libraries ( `fiona`, `gdal`, `pyproj`, `shapely`) and will not install with buildout on Windows (and potentially on Mac or Linux as well).
+Python package dependencies are retrieved via `buildout`, however some of the GIS packages rely on C libraries ( `fiona`, `gdal`, `pyproj`, `shapely`) and will not install with buildout on Windows (nor potentially on Mac or Linux).
 To install these on Windows used the precompiled binaries found [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Alternately the package manager [`conda`](http://conda.pydata.org/docs/install/quick.html) is available on all major platforms and can be used to install these as well.
 Finally, `arcpy` is a requirement of the script that generates the isochrones.
 To get this package you need an ArcGIS Desktop license and the code also draws on the Network Analyst extension.

 With the above dependencies in place the rest of the python packages will be taken care of with buildout.
-Simply run `python bootstrap-buildout.py` to install buildout of a project specific instance of python that will be created and then run `./bin/buildout` to fetch the remaining python packages.
+Simply run `python bootstrap-buildout.py` to create project specific instance of python that includes buildout then run `./bin/buildout` to fetch the remaining python packages.

 ### Update MAX Stop Data
-buildout has generated a script that will fetch the appropriate stops for this analysis, to execute it enter: `./bin/get_permanent_max_stops`.
-To see the option available on the script use `./bin/buildout --help`
+buildout has generated a script that will fetch the appropriate stops for this analysis, to execute it enter: `./bin/get_permanent_max_stops -d 'dbname' -u 'username' -p 'password' `.
+To see the options available for the script use `./bin/buildout --help`

 ### Get Routable Street and Trail Shapefile via OpenStreetMap
-Again as script has been created that carries out this task.
+Again a script has been created that carries out this task.
 To deploy enter: `./bin/osm2routable_shp`.
 See options by appending the  `--help` parameter.

 ### Create Network Dataset with ArcGIS's Network Analyst
-As of 5/18/2014 this phase of the project can't be automated with arcPy (only ArcObjects), see [this post](http://gis.stackexchange.com/questions/59971/how-to-create-network-dataset-for-network-assistant-using-arcpy) for more details, if this functionality becomes available I plan to implented it as my ultimate goal is to have a single shell script that runs this entire process and this is one of my only remaining hurdles
+As of 4/2016 this phase of the project can't be automated with arcpy (only with `ArcObjects`), see [this post](http://gis.stackexchange.com/questions/59971/how-to-create-network-dataset-for-network-assistant-using-arcpy) for more details.
+Thus this task must be carried out within ArcGIS Desktop using the folllowing steps:

+1. Open ArcMap and make sure that the Network Analyst Extension is enable (accessible under 'Customize' --> 'Extensions')
-1. In ArcMap right-click the OpenStreetMap shapefile created in the last step (called osm_foot.shp) and select 'New Network Dataset', this will launch a wizard that configures the network dataset
+2. In the ArcCatalog window right-click the OpenStreetMap shapefile created in the last step (which is in the project folder at the file path  `.../data/yyyy_mm/shp/osm_foot.shp` where the year/month folder is the date of the latest tax lot data) and select 'New Network Dataset', this will launch a wizard that configures the network dataset
-2. On the next screen use the default name for the file
+3. Use the default name for the file
-3. Keep default of modeling turns
+4. Keep default of modeling turns
-4. Click 'Connectivity' and change 'Connectivity Policy' from 'End Point' to 'Any Vertex', **this step is very important as routing will not function properly without it.**
+5. Click 'Connectivity' and change 'Connectivity Policy' from 'End Point' to 'Any Vertex', **this step is critcial as routing will not function properly without it.**
-5. Leave Z-input as 'None'
+6. Leave elevation modeling as 'None'
-6. Create network attributes based on the python functions here: `arcpy/network_attributes.py` (under the current workflow only the 'foot_permissons' attribute needs to be added.
-Optionly there is code to measure walk minutes)

-Settings for this network attribute:
+7. Delete the default network attributes with the 'Remove All' button
+8. Click 'Add...' button to create a new network attribute
+9. On the 'Add New Attribute' dialog enter the following, then click 'OK':

-NAME: 'foot_permissions' NOTE!!!: This attribute must have this exact name or the python script that generates the isochrones won't be able to find it USAGE TYPE: Restriction
+	* `Name`: 'foot_permission' (**This attribute must have this exact name or the python script that generates the isochrones won't be able to find it**)
-RESTRICTION USAGE: Prohibited
-USE BY DEFAULT?: Yes
+	* `Usage Type`: Restriction
+	* `Restriction Usage`: Prohibited
+	* `Use by Default`: True (checked)
+10. Click the 'Evaluators...' button
+11. In the 'From-To' row under the 'Type' column select 'Field', then click the 'Evaluator Properties' button on the right-hand side of the dialog
+12. In the 'Field Evaluators' window set the Parser to Python and enter the following code:
+	* Pre-Logic Script Code:
+    ```py
+    def foot_permissions(foot, access, highway, indoor):
+        if foot in ('yes', 'designated', 'permissive'):
+            return False

+        elif access == 'no'
+                or highway in ('trunk', 'motorway', 'construction')
+                or foot == 'no' or indoor == 'yes':
+            return True
+        else:
+            return False
+    ```
+    * Value =
+    ```
+    foot_permissions(!foot!, !access!, !highway!, !indoor!)
+    ```

 EVALUATORS (click Evaluators button to access these settings): there will be two items used in evaluators that have all of the same values except for the 'Direction' field